jefersonsv/system-architecture-awesome/README.md

 ## HTML parser
 * [HtmlAgilityPack](http://html-agility-pack.net/) - Html Parser
+* [AngleSharp](https://anglesharp.github.io/) - AngleSharp follows the W3C specifications and gives you the same results as state of the art browsers

 ## JSON
 * [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) - Json.NET is a popular high-performance JSON framework for .NET